kgdunn/pid-book/univariate-review/normal-distribution-and-checking-for-normality.rst

 		# looks sort of normally distributed
 		hist(rand.f, freq=FALSE, ylim=c(0, 2.6),
 		     main="Are these data from a normal distribution?", ylab="Frequency")

 		# Add the density line on top
 		lines(density(rand.f))

 		# But your eye is being fooled ...

-		quantiles <- c(1, 2, 3, 4, seq(5, 95, 5), 96, 97, 98, 99)/100
-		norm.quantiles <- quantile(rand.norm, quantiles)
-		f.quantiles <- quantile(rand.f, quantiles)

-		# Proves it isn't normally distributed
-		plot(f.quantiles, norm.quantiles)

-		# Another way to proves it isn't
+		# See the heavy tail
 		library(car)
 		qqPlot(rand.f, distribution="norm")